 California law gives residents the right to opt out of the “sale” of their personal information to third parties, including for advertising purposes.
 Under California law, the sharing of your information with a service provider for advertising purposes could be considered a “sale.”
 To opt out of the sharing of your information for advertising information, [(if your site does not use infinite scroll, include this wording) click the opt out link provided in the footer of this page] [(if your site uses infinite scroll, include this wording) click the opt out link provided at the end of the post].
 You also have the right to request from us the categories of personal information that we have shared and the categories of third parties to whom the information was provided.
 To make such a request, please contact us at firstname.lastname@example.org.
 To be clear we do not share your name, contact information, or any other sensitive information with third parties, and the categories of third parties that we share information with for advertising purposes are supply side platforms, programmatic advertising exchanges, and demand side platforms.

 Parenting Science collects personally identifiable information from the visitors to our website only on a voluntary basis.
 Personal information collected on a voluntary basis may include name, email address, and country of origin.

-This information is collected if you request information from us, or request some other service or information from us.
+This information is collected if you provide it when requesting information from us, or requesting some other service from us.
 The information collected is internally reviewed, and used to improve the content of our website, notify our visitors of updates, and respond to visitor inquiries.

 Once information is reviewed, we discard it or store it in our files.
 If we make material changes in the collection of personally identifiable information, we will inform you by placing a notice on our site.
 Personal information received from any visitor will be used only for internal purposes and will not be sold or provided to third parties.